How the Fender AB763 Blackface Deluxe Reverb Amp Works

 AB763 Circuit Analysis

 Each channel has two input jacks, a Hi and Low.
 The input circuit is identical to the tweed "Normal-Bright, Hi-Low" circuit.
-See this for an in depth discussion of the input system.
+See this for an in depth discussion of the input circuit.
 Typical signal level from the guitar pickup coils is about 0.1 volt AC RMS (root-mean-square averaging) but can vary greatly due to the number of pickups, their design and of course how and what is played on the guitar.
 Quiet jazz played on a guitar with a vintage single coil pickup can produce signals below the single digit millivolt range (0.001v).
 The Low jacks' inputs run through a voltage divider formed by the two 68k Grid Stopper resistors which cuts the guitar signal in half (-6dB).
 If you find you prefer the Lo input jacks you should consider using the Hi jacks and just turn down the volume on your guitar which gives you the same signal level but you'll have control at the guitar.
 Each channel's Hi jack has 1 mega ohm of input impedance while the Low jack has 136 kilohms of input impedance.
 This impedance difference will color the tone of the guitar pickups slightly so you should sample any new guitar through both Hi and Low input jacks to see which sounds best.

 You can't really "jumper" AB763 channels together because the Vibrato Channel has an additional gain stage that puts the two channels' signals out of phase.
 If you do jumper the channels the tone will be weak and funky as the two signal streams cancel one another out.
 But give it a try, you may like the effect.
+If you mod the Normal Channel to run it through the reverb and tremolo effects the two channels will be in phase and you can jumper the channels for a fatter, thicker tone.

 Grid Stopper resistors help stabilize the amplifier by removing much of the audio signal above human hearing.
 The Grid Stoppers also act as 'mixing resistors' to prevent interaction between two simultaneous Hi and Lo inputs like two guitars or a guitar and microphone.
 The Hi input uses both 68k grid stoppers in parallel so the grid stopper resistance is actually 34k.
 Grid stop resistors on the first amplifier stage do remove some high freqs from the guitar signal so some modern amps use smaller grid stoppers and some amps do without them altogether.
 If you never run two simultaneous inputs into one channel you may want to reduce the value of the grid stopper resistors.
 You can temporarily bypass the grid stopper resistor to see how it sounds.
 Just use an alligator clip wire to jumper around the grid stopper resistor to try the amp with lower or no grid stopper resistance but the difference is very subtle and only affects very high frequencies but it may add some "sparkle."
 The optimal location for a grid stopper resistor is on the tube grid (input) pin itself so there's no bare wire after it to act as a radio antenna to pick up radio frequency interference (RFI).